QubitPi/Ostwind/docs/docs/monitoring-and-operations.md

 Health Checks
 -------------

-Athena also uses the Metrics library for implementing health checks.
+Ostwind also uses the Metrics library for implementing health checks.
 These are also exposed through the admin servlet, just like metrics, at `/status`.
 Each of the health checks has a message and a status, and if any of the checks fail, the HTTP Status Code for that `/status` request will be a 500 instead of a 200 to indicate the system is unhealthy.

-These health checks are also used to gate `/file` and `/metadata` requests, with Athena returning `503 Service Unavailable` if it doesn't think it is healthy.
+These health checks are also used to gate `/file` and `/metadata` requests, with Ostwind returning `503 Service Unavailable` if it doesn't think it is healthy.